apprenticeharper/DeDRM_tools/FAQs.md

 But otherwise, if your ebook is from Amazon, Kobo, Barnes & Noble or any of the ebook stores selling ebooks compatible with Adobe Digital Editions 2.0.1, you should be able to remove the DRM that's been applied to your ebooks.

 ### A Recent Change to Kindle for PC/Kindle for Mac
-Starting with version 1.19, Kindle for PC/Mac uses Amazon's new KFX format which these tools can't handle.
-There are two options to get the older formats that the tools can decrypt.
+Starting with version 1.19, Kindle for PC/Mac uses Amazon's new KFX format which isn't quite as good a source fro conversion to ePub as the older KF8 (& MOBI) formats.
+There are two options to get the older formats.
 Either stick with version 1.17 or earlier, or modify the executable by changing a file name.

 Version 1.17 of Kindle is are no longer available directly from Amazon, so you will need to search for the proper file name and find it on a third party site.
 The name is "KindleForPC-installer-1.17.44170.exe" for PC and "KindleForMac-44182.dmg" for Mac.
 Verify the one of the following cryptographic hash values, using software of your choice, before installing the downloaded file in order to avoid viruses.
 If the hash does not match, delete the downloaded file and try again from another site.